Ting-SK/weather-app/README.md

 # Weather-App

 This application shows the weather in the specified city.
-The library is used React, react-hooks, styled-components.
+In the project were used React JS library, react-hooks, styled-components.
 The OpenWeather API is used to get weather data.

 Open in [browser](https://ting-sk.github.io/weather-app/).